Civic Education · Level 1: Authority Foundations

 What Happens When a City Conflicts with a State

-When a city ordinance contradicts a state statute, courts apply a doctrine known as preemption.
-Preemption occurs when higher-level law overrides lower-level law.
+When a city ordinance contradicts a state statute, courts apply preemption.
+Preemption determines when higher-level law overrides lower-level law.

 - Express preemption — the state explicitly prohibits local regulation.

-- Implied preemption — the state has regulated the field so comprehensively that local rules are displaced.
+- Implied preemption — the state regulates the field so fully that local rules cannot operate.

 - Conflict preemption — compliance with both laws is impossible.